 How We Can Help

-The Togut Firm has particular expertise in real estate reorganizations, having represented Rockefeller Center, the Olympia & York World Financial Center, the Lehman Trust’s Canyon Ranch apartment complex in Miami, Ian Schrager’s The Clift hotel in San Francisco, and many other real estate debtors.
+The Togut Firm has particular expertise in real estate reorganizations, having represented Rockefeller Center, the Olympia & York World Financial Center, the Lehman Trust’s Canyon Ranch apartment complex in Miami, Ian Schrager’s The Clift hotel in San Francisco, and many other real estate debtors, as well as the Chapter 11 trustee for The Williamsburg Hotel.
 We also have done significant work in buying and selling real estate in bankruptcy estates.
 Attorney Albert Togut has served as a bankruptcy trustee in many real estate cases.

 Our familiarity with the demands of complex reorganizations and our commitment to containing legal costs make our firm especially well-suited for representing struggling companies through difficult times.
 Keeping our billing rates 25% below market, our firm represents companies that are considering whether to pursue a restructuring, including in or out of Chapter 11.
 Because we have no retainer clients or institutional relationships, our law firm can act independently in the interests of the debtor and the estate without the conflicts or complications presented by preexisting affiliations with lenders or parties in interest.